-In this article, we share a brief overview of the big three drum head manufacturers along with some handy drum head recommendations for each of them for you to try out.
-Alternatively, check out our best drum heads article for an overall round-up of our recommendations.
+I’ll share a brief overview of the big three drum head manufacturers along with some handy drum head recommendations for each of them for you to try out.
+Alternatively, check out some of the best drum heads available today.

 Remo Drum Heads

 The Remo ‘crown’ is everywhere.
 If you are a drummer, chances are that you’ve heard about Remo drum heads and seen them in your local store.
 They’ve been in the business for 60 years and they have perfected the art of making impeccable drum heads.